ricardojoserf/SharpNado/README.md

 - [GetModuleHandle](https://github.com/ricardojoserf/GetModuleHandle): GetModuleHandle implementation in C# using only NtQueryInformationProcess by walking the PEB in 32-bit or 64-bit processes

+- [GetModuleHandleRemote](https://github.com/ricardojoserf/GetModuleHandleRemote): GetModuleHandle implementation in C# for remote processes using only NTAPIs.

 - [GetProcAddress](https://github.com/ricardojoserf/GetProcAddress): GetProcAddress implementation in C# using only NtReadVirtualMemory by walking the PEB in 32-bit or 64-bit processes

 - [GetProcessByName](https://github.com/ricardojoserf/GetProcessByName): Get processes from process name using NtGetNextProcess and GetProcessImageFileName syscalls